 I'm not going to sugarcoat it for you: Pregnancy - even at its best - is difficult.
 However, pregnancy with a high-deductible health plan is even more difficult.
 Want to get educated about the true cost of high-quality health care in a hurry?
 Enroll in an HDHP and then have a baby.

-However, other Americans don’t get such a reprieve.
-The chronically ill must navigate our nation’s increasingly costly and confusing health care system 365 days a year.
-And even for those who aren’t covered by HDHPs, they find the experience extremely tough.
+Yet, as I settle into my maternity leave, I'm reminded other Americans don't get such a reprieve.
+The chronically ill must navigate our nation's increasingly costly and confusing health care system 365 days a year.
+And even for those who aren't covered by HDHPs, they find the experience extremely tough.

 According to a recently released poll conducted by NPR, the Robert Wood Johnson Foundation and the Harvard School of Public Health, three-quarters of people with a serious medical condition say cost is a very serious problem, and half said quality is a very serious problem.
 In addition, nearly half of those with a recent serious illness say they felt burdened by what they had to pay out of their own pocket for care, according to an article on the NPR website.